 Acute abdomen (bowel, biliary, pancreas or aortic abdominal aneurysm sources)

 Gynecologic (ectopic pregnancy, ovarian cyst torsion or rupture)

 Referred pain (orchitis)

-The most pressing issue in managing patients with urinary stones is whether or not urgent intervention is needed.
-Table 2 outlines the indications for immediate intervention.
+The most pressing issue in managing patients with urinary stones is determining whether or not urgent intervention is needed.
+Necessary workup includes a midstream clean catch or catheterized urine specimen for urinalysis and microscopy with urine culture as indicated, CBC to assess for leukocytosis, and creatinine to assess for any rise above the patient’s baseline.
+Table 2 outlines the indications for immediate intervention

 Impending renal deterioration